-Bully Stick Shoppe only sells high quality bully sticks that are made in USA or South America.
+Bully Stick Shoppe only sells high quality bully sticks that are made in USA.
 The bully sticks we sell are made of 100 percent all-natural beef.
 Beef is the one and only ingredient.
 There are no preservatives, hormones, chemicals, or anything else added.
 We believe in keeping our furry friends healthy.

 In conclusion, in the wake of this study, it is clear that bully sticks are quite nutritious.
 When compared to alternatives, like rawhide, bully sticks are especially safe and healthy.
 Just make sure you are getting the most natural product you can, like the bully sticks found at BullyStickShoppe.com.
 In a future article, we will cover the detrimental health effects that dried chicken treats for dogs could pose.
 Most are riddled with sugar as a “filler” ingredient (especially the brightly colored ones) and should be avoided at all costs.